The Signals Archive

 Clarification: What Verrell’s Law Does and Does Not Claim

-The core claim remains the same:
+The central question remains the same:

 A Note on Method, Collaboration, and Clarity